kitab-project-org/kitab-project-org.github.io/_pages/documentation/documentation.md

   ((If you don't know if your Mac has ARM or x86 chips: see here: [https://www.quora.com/Is-my-Mac-ARM-or-x64](https://www.quora.com/Is-my-Mac-ARM-or-x64))

-* Once downloaded click on the .dmg file, double click on the “kate” icon or drag it to the Applications folder
+* Once downloaded, click on the .dmg file, and drag the Kate icon to the Applications folder.

-    NB: You will most likely get a message like
+    NB: When you now click the Kate icon in the applications folder, you will most likely get a message like

     ```
     “kate” can’t be opened because Apple cannot check it for malicious software.